segmentio/analytics-next/README.md

   )
 ```

-For another example,
+More React Examples:

+- Our [playground](example/pages/_app.tsx) (written in NextJS) -- this can be run with `make dev`.
-There is a [React example repo](https://github.com/segmentio/react-example/) which outlines using the [Segment snippet](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-quick-start) and using the [Segment npm package](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-package).
+- Complex [React example repo](https://github.com/segmentio/react-example/) which outlines using the [Segment snippet](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-quick-start) and using the [Segment npm package](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-package).

 ### using `Vite` with `Vue 3`